 Discover El Barranco, also known as Prince Phillip's Steps.
 Hike up the steep rocky face to the top of a cliff where you can see red-footed boobies, short-eared lava owls, Galapagos swallows, and Galapagos Doves.

-Land on the white-sand coral beach of Darwin Bay.
-Set out on foot through the mangroves and view nazca boobies, red-footed boobies, and swallow-tailed gulls.
+Continue on the white-sand coral beach of Darwin Bay.
+Set out on foot through the mangroves and view Nazca boobies, red-footed boobies, and swallow-tailed gulls.
 Tidal pools are teeming with young sea lions and reef fish, and the occasional hammerhead shark can be found among the rocks.

 Journey to Mosquera Islet, a reef of rocks and coral.
 This islet houses one of the largest populations of sea lions and many sea birds make their nests along the rocky shore.

-Explore Cerro Brujo (Wizard Hill), a collapsed volcano with white sand beaches just north of Kicker Rock.
-Home to sea lions, blue footed boobies, marine iguanas, brown pelicans, Sally Lightfoot crabs, sea turtles and rays.
+Explore Cerro Brujo (Wizard Hill), a collapsed volcano with white-sand beaches just north of Kicker Rock.
+It is home to sea lions, blue footed boobies, marine iguanas, brown pelicans, Sally Lightfoot crabs, sea turtles, and rays.